dc-js/dc.js/docs/api-latest.md

 ```

 #### .overlayGeoJson(json, name, keyAccessor) - **mandatory**
 Use this function to insert a new GeoJson map layer.
-This function can be invoked multiple times if you have multiple GeoJson
+This function can be invoked multiple times
-data layer to render on top of each other.
-If you overlay mutiple layers with the same name the new overlay will simply
+if you have multiple GeoJson data layers to render on top of each other.
+If you overlay multiple
-override the existing one.
+layers with the same name the new overlay will override the existing one.

 Parameters:
 * json - GeoJson feed
 * name - name of the layer
 * keyAccessor - accessor function used to extract "key" from the GeoJson data.
-Key extracted by this function should match
+The key extracted by
- the keys generated in crossfilter groups.
+this function should match the keys returned by the crossfilter groups.

 ```js
 // insert a layer for rendering US states